 Contact Information by County

-The Slimy Sculpin is found only in the northeast corner of Iowa.
-It is common in many coldwater streams found in this region.
+Only in the northeast corner of Iowa; common in many cold water streams in this region.

 State Records are not documented for non-game species.

-The Slimy Sculpin is a common inhabitant of many coldwater streams in northeast Iowa.
+The Slimy Sculpin is common in many coldwater streams in northeast Iowa.
 With only one exception, collections made in Iowa before 1969 reported only Slimy Sculpin.
-Noting the difficulty in distinguishing between Slimy and Mottled Sculpins, it seems likely that past surveys probably contained both species.
+Noting the difficulty in distinguishing between Slimy and Mottled Sculpins, it is likely that past surveys probably contained both species.

-Sculpins have long been accused of trout egg and fry predation and even for direct competition for benthic invertebrates.
-Most of the trout eggs consumed are probably loose eggs that were not buried in the redd.
+Sculpins have long been accused of preying on trout eggs and fry and even for direct competition for benthic invertebrates.
+Most of the trout eggs eaten are probably loose eggs that were not buried in the redd.
 Little evidence is available which shows sculpin limit trout numbers.
 It has even been speculated that sculpin predation on predaceous stoneflies may increase the numbers of drifting herbivorous insects for trout and reduce stonefly predation on trout eggs and young.

 Harlan, J.R., E.B.
 Speaker, and J. Mayhew.
 1987.
 Iowa fish and fishing.
 Iowa Conservation Commission, Des Moines, Iowa.
 323pp.